jcreis/sgx-experiments/README.md

       $ sudo alternatives --set python /usr/bin/python2
       ```

-- Use the following command to install additional required tools and latest Intel(R) SGX SDK Installer to build the Intel(R) SGX PSW:
+- Use the following command to install additional required tools and latest SDK installer to build the PSW:
   1)  To install the additional required tools:
       * On Ubuntu 18.04 and Ubuntu 20.04:
       ```